 The undistorted positioning

-This short video (created using the open-source software GeoGebra) summarises the process of positioning on the undistorted grid from the centre.
-Even though Franco did not have a computer to make such precise tests, he had everything clear in his mind:
+This short video (created using the open-source software GeoGebra) provides an overview of the process of positioning on the undistorted grid starting from the centre.
+Even though Franco did not have a computer to make such precise tests, he had a clear vision of the process:

 The hyperbole

-The next phase is undoubtedly the most complex, original, and extremely difficult to decrypt for the untrained eye.
+The next phase is undoubtedly the most complex, original, and extremely difficult to decipher for the untrained eye.

-Many people think that he used some abstruse trick to create curved lines – as those immediately perceived by the eye – but he was able to create the impression of a hyperbolic distortion using only straight lines!
+Many people assume that he employed some obscure technique to create curved lines – those immediately grasped by the eye – but he achieved the impression of hyperbolic distortion using only straight lines!

-In an analysis for the artworks exhibited at the Galleria Spazia in 1982, Grignani himself wrote:
+In an analysis of the artworks exhibited at the Galleria Spazia in 1982, Grignani himself wrote [II]:

-Franco studied geometry at high school, and then mathematics for two years at the Faculty in Pavia until 1929, when he moved to Turin to study architecture, therefore he perfectly mastered mathematical-geometric tools such as conics.
-Even though I was just a child, I learned these techniques by observing him for hours and hours in his indefatigable work in his studio and listening carefully to his every single word, and I amused myself at primary school in trying to imitate him in my math notebook instead of listening to my teacher…
+Franco studied geometry in high school and pursued mathematics for two years at the Faculty in Pavia until 1929.
+Subsequently, he moved to Turin to study architecture.
+As a result, he had a profound grasp of mathematical and geometric tools, including conics.
+Although I was just a child, I acquired these skills by observing him for hours and hours in his indefatigable work in his studio and listening carefully to his every single word.
+I even found it entertaining to attempt to imitate him in my math notebook during my primary school years, instead of paying attention to my teacher…

 Franco Grignani at his home, 1981